 In her earlier life with horses, she experienced various training methods in dressage, show jumping and natural horsemanship.
 Her work with horses today is influenced by people like Elsa Sinclair who apply freedom-based training.
 Respecting the horses’ freedom in their space is of utmost importance in her approach.

-Ines is currently the lead assistant for the EQUUSOMA® training cohorts in France.
-More information about Ines can be found on her German website.
+Ines is currently the lead assistant for the EQUUSOMA® training cohorts in Europe.